Grow your super with Government co-contributions

 Investment risks

-Understand that the value of your super investment can fluctuate.
+Understand that the value of your super balance can fluctuate depending on how you’re invested.
 Make sure you understand the risk profile of your investment options before making extra contributions.

 Alternatives if not eligible

-If you don’t qualify for the Government co-contribution, you can still claim a tax deduction or salary sacrifice to your super.
+If you don’t qualify for the Government co-contribution, you could consider other options, such as claiming a tax deduction or salary sacrificing to your super.

 Tax deduction vs Government co-contribution